HOW TO REMOVE EYELASH GLUE WITHOUT DAMAGE?

 - When removing professionally applied extensions, take your time and be patient.
 It’s a slow process.
 If you’re not ready for it, it’s better to go to a professional.

-- If the remover gets in your eyes, use eye drops to clear it out.
+- If the remover gets in your eyes, use eye drops to clear it.

-- Once you’re done removing the lash glue, pamper your eyes with some cool water, and a nice layer of eye cream or eyelash serum.
+- Once you remove the lash glue, pamper your eyes with cool water and a nice layer of eye cream or eyelash serum.

-With so many different methods to remove eyelash glue, you don’t need to worry about sticky messes around your eyes.
-As long as you take your time, remain patient, and keep things clean, your eyes and lashes will thank you.
+With many different methods to remove eyelash glue, you don’t need to worry about sticky messes around your eyes.
+If you take your time, remain patient, and keep things clean, your eyes and lashes will thank you.